-A surveillance camera system is in use throughout the Stadium.
-Only necessary footage is retained and may be shared with NZ Police if required.
+A surveillance camera system is in use throughout the Stadium for the purpose of incident response.
+Only necessary footage is retained and may be shared with New Zealand Police if required.

 Patron and Bag Searches

-- All patrons and their possessions may be subject to searches before entering the Stadium.
+- Patrons and their possessions may be subject to searches before entering the Stadium.

 - Searches may also be carried out during an event and when leaving the Stadium.